nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The search field is invalid.
     * 2a1.
-AddressBook shows an invalid field error message.
+WardWatch shows an invalid field error message.

         Use case resumes at step 1.

 * 2b.
 There is no patient that matches the search

     * 2b1.
-AddressBook shows that there is no matching patient.
+WardWatch shows that there is no matching patient.

         Use case ends.